harrisonlab/phytophthora_fragariae/BLAST.md

-#BLAST for discovar reads of Fragaria x ananassa against the target Rpf2 region in F. vesca
+# BLAST for discovar reads of strawberry against the target Rpf2 region in vesca

 ```bash
 qlogin -pe smp 8